Environmental Processes

 – Concentrations of compounds in the environment

-– Concentrations of compounds in environmental engineering reactors/technical installations
+– Concentrations and loads of compounds in environmental engineering reactors/technical installations

 Create the foundation for more advanced courses within water technology and water pollution